pavelloz/webpack-tailwindcss/README.md

 ## Usage

 1) To use this template, click "Use this template" green button in the top right.
-If you prefer git clone, use `git clone --depth 1` to not clone history :)
 2) Install dependencies - `npm ci`
-3) Configure where your views are in [postcss.config.js](https://github.com/pavelloz/webpack-tailwindcss-purgecss/blob/master/postcss.config.js).
+3) Configure where your views are in [tailwind.config.js](https://github.com/pavelloz/webpack-tailwindcss-purgecss/blob/master/tailwind.config.js).

 ## npm tasks
-* `npm start` - runs `webpack-dev-server` on `http://localhost:8080` and reloads on changes in `src/`
+* `npm start` - runs `live-server` on `http://localhost:8080` and reloads on changes
 * `npm run build` - build assets in production mode, minified, unused CSS classes purged

 ## webpack setup includes